gcallah/BookReviews/gray.md

 ## History

+The nature of history is another theme that runs throughout this book.
-Gray is not kind to Francis Fukuyama's book, *The End of History and the Last Man*.
+Given that Gray regards history is an essentially undirected process, it is unsurpising that he is not kind to Francis Fukuyama's book, *The End of History and the Last Man*.
 He notes that Fukuyama's declaration of what history held in store for humanity is remarkably similar to Sidney and Beatrice Webb's announcement that Stalin's USSR was the "end of history," and our "New Civilization" would be built on Stalin's totalitarian model.